anishsingh20/gg-aframe/README.md

 Scales map from raw data into aesthetic values.
 No scales are available yet in `gg-aframe`.
-Use your favorite visualization library to scale the data before passing it into the `data-binding` system.
+Use your favorite visualization library to scale the data before passing it in.
 See my [adit](https://github.com/wmurphyrd/adit) application for an example of doing this using `ggplot2` in R.